konstantin-brashkin/PostgreSQL_Project_/README.md

 # Introduction
 Hi!
-This is my **PostgreSQL Portfolio Project** that involves working with a business dataset of a cinema chain in Germany🎦.
+This is my **PostgreSQL Portfolio Project**, which involves working with a business dataset of a cinema chain in Germany🎦.

 At first, I designed and created tables in a database, so I can import the dataset